E-Governance Act: eGov PH Super App

 eGov PH Super App is the Philippine government’s central digital platform designed to consolidate public services into a single, accessible mobile application.
 It was launched in June 2023 by the Department of Information and Communications Technology as part of the country’s broader digital transformation agenda, later reinforced by this law.
 The app was conceived to address persistent problems in Philippine governance, particularly the fragmentation of systems, the duplication of requirements, and the reliance on paper-based processes that forced citizens to visit multiple offices for even the most basic transactions.

 The app functions as a one-stop shop for government services.
 It allows citizens to register and verify their identity using mobile numbers, personal information, and facial recognition, with further verification through government-issued identification such as the Philippine Identification System card, passports, or driver’s licenses.
 Once registered, users can access a wide range of services, including the application or renewal of clearances, access to civil registry documents, SIM card registration, eTravel passes, and digital versions of government-issued IDs.
 It also integrates digital payment systems, enabling citizens to pay fees and taxes electronically.
 Over time, the app has expanded to include services such as employment search, scheduling appointments for civil registry services, reporting crimes, and requesting financial or medical assistance from agencies like the Department of Health and the Department of Social Welfare and Development.

 The eGov PH Super App is also designed with inclusivity in mind.
 Certain features, such as storing and displaying the national ID, can be accessed offline, ensuring that citizens without constant internet access can still benefit.

 The app requires agencies and local government units to integrate their services into interoperable platforms, ensuring that the app is not merely a convenience tool but a legal requirement for harmonized digital governance.
 It also minimizes opportunities for corruption by reducing face-to-face interactions and discretionary handling of documents.

+In December 2025, the Philippine government launched the eGovPH super app.
+The application, unveiled by President Ferdinand “Bongbong” Marcos Jr., centralizes services such as permits, clearances, and government information in a single interface to improve accessibility and efficiency in government transactions.
+The initiative aligns with the objectives of the E‑Governance Act, which calls for the adoption of information and communications technology to modernize public service delivery.